yogsgit/InterviewTest/readme.md

 Task 2: Make the allocation of trips and hosts *fair*.

-Hosts get upset if their trips are featured less than other hosts'.
-Therefore we want it so that when a newsletter is generated, preference is given to those trips and hosts that have thus far featured on fewer newsletters.
+In order to be fair to all hosts, we want it so that when a newsletter is generated, preference is given to those trips and hosts that have thus far featured on fewer newsletters.

 How to get going
 ----------------